 Elon Musk is an engineer, inventor, CEO, investor, and billionaire.
-But there's more to Musk than meets the eye—to truly understand this self-made South African native, it's necessary to learn a few fun facts.
+But there's more to Musk than meets the eye, and to truly understand this self-made South African native, it's necessary to learn a few fun facts.
 Musk is a dreamer with a vision; he co-founded PayPal and Tesla.
-But his ultimate goal is space exploration, and he believes that he can help colonize Mars.
+But his ultimate goal is space exploration, and he believes he can help colonize Mars.
 Sound like science fiction?
 Check out these things you might not have known about Musk, and perhaps his past achievements will give insight into his visions for the future.

-But the real life inspiration for Tony Stark is in the game for more than just money and power.
+But the real-life inspiration for Tony Stark is in the game for more than just money and power.
 His pro-environmental ambition is to create an accessible electric car so that society is no longer oil dependent.
 Musk's biography paints a picture of a person with unbelievable drive and perhaps the intelligence to colonize the Red Planet in this lifetime.

-After Musk's parents divorced when he was eight years old, he lived with his mother, Maye, in various cities throughout South Africa.
+After Musk's parents divorced when he was 8 years old, he lived with his mother, Maye, in various cities throughout South Africa.
 He dreamed of moving to the United States, but wound up immigrating to Canada alone at 17 years old.

 The future billionaire stayed with family members and lived on just $1 a day.
 He saved money by subsisting primarily on oranges and hot dogs.